darshan-06/Sui-Move-cheat-sheet/README.md

 }
 ```

+---

 ## Use Cases
+*Short Description:* Illustrates practical examples that combine multiple functions to perform common operations in Sui Move.

 ### Example 1: Creating and Storing an Object
+*Short Description:* Demonstrates how to create a new object instance using `create_object` and then store it on-chain with `store_object`.
 ```move
 public entry fun create_and_store(ctx: &mut TxContext) {
     let obj = create_object(ctx);